lhq12/FedIT/README.md

 ## Run the code

-All experiments involved in the paper have been included in demo.ipynb, allowing the results to be reproduced directly.
+Experiments on synthetic data involved in the paper have been included in demo.ipynb, allowing the results to be reproduced directly.

 ## Citation